Elikill58/Negativity/README.md

 ## I want to test it before download !

-You can check it on **server.negativity.fr** (server in 1.13.2, you can connect with 1.13.2 to 1.19).
+You can check it on **play.negativity.fr** (server in 1.13.2, you can connect with 1.13.2 to 1.19).
 Warn: it can be offline.

 ## What are the detected cheat ?